 HOW WE MAY COLLECT YOUR PERSONAL INFORMATION

 We collect most of your personal information directly from you.
 By submitting an application for coverage with us or being our member, we may also obtain your personal information from third parties without your specific authorization.
 These third parties may include producers, employers, health care providers, other health plans or insurers, and state and federal agencies.

 HOW WE MAY USE AND DISCLOSE YOUR PERSONAL INFORMATION

-We may use or disclose your personal information without your specific authorization for the purposes described below.
+We may use or disclose your personal information without your specific authorization for the described purposes.
 For other purposes, we will request your specific authorization in writing, which you may grant or reject.
 If granted, you can revoke the authorization at any time by letting us know in writing.

-Treatment: Though we do not provide treatment, we may disclose personal information about you that your physician or other health care provider requests to help them with your medical treatment or services.
-For example, we may disclose what prescriptions you have filled to help your physician or other health care provider to prescribe the appropriate medication.
+Treatment: Though we do not provide treatment, we may disclose personal information about you that your doctor or other health care provider requests to help them with your medical treatment or services.
+For example, we may disclose what prescriptions you have filled to help your doctor or other health care provider to prescribe the appropriate medication.

 Payment: We may use and disclose personal information so that we can process your medical claims.
 For example, we may need to disclose personal information to administer your health benefits, to coordinate benefits with other health plans, to determine coverage and to obtain premiums.
 However, state and federal laws prohibit us from disclosing certain types of sensitive personal information, including psychotherapy notes, about you without your specific authorization.